 1. Check Montclair’s Historic Preservation Commission’s interactive map of Montclair Township’s Historic Inventory (map courtesy of the Department of Planning & Community Development).
 This web mapping application displays historic resources located within Montclair as identified in the Historic Preservation Element of the Township Master Plan, as adopted in May 1993.
 In addition, it shows properties that have been designated local landmarks and local landmark districts.
 The listings found in the Junior League Books (see below) are also discoverable.

 4. Check the Junior League Books.
+These are digitized at Montclair History Online.
+(Go to Documents and select Volume 1 for the index.)
 These are officially called Montclair, 1694–1982: An Inventory of Historic, Cultural and Architectural Resources (Preservation Montclair, A Project of the Jr. League Montclair/Newark Inc., April 1982).
 Use the index in Volume I to locate the street and number of the building.
 Not all buildings were included.
 The listings include information such as:

 6. Check the Subject Vertical Files for: